Bureaucracy: Meaning and Administrative Structure

-Bureaucracy is an administrative system through which government functions are executed in a systematic and well-planned manner.
-It consists of appointed officers and employees who work at various levels of administration to implement policies, enforce laws, and ensure smooth governance.
+Bureaucracy is an organized administrative system through which government functions are carried out in a structured and systematic manner.
+It consists of appointed officials who work at different levels to implement policies, enforce laws, and ensure smooth governance.

-The word bureaucracy originates from the French word bureau (office) and the Greek suffix -cracy (rule).
-It refers to a social class of government officials who operate under the Constitution and established rules.
+The term bureaucracy originates from the French word bureau (office) and the Greek suffix -cracy (rule).
+It refers to a structured system of governance operated by trained officials working under constitutional rules and established procedures.

 4. Professional Competence